 If you are considering enrolling in the BA/BS-MAT Program, please review the requirements below.

-Complete undergraduate requirements in the fall of your senior year.
-The BA/BS-MAT is a fast-track and intense program, and your adviser can help ensure that all your requirements — undergraduate, majors/minors, and optional studies are completed by the end of your fall semester senior year.
+Complete the general education requirements and courses for your major by the end of your junior year.
+Summer and fall MAT count towards the 128 credit requirement.
+The BA/BS-MAT is a fast-track and intense program, and your advisor can help ensure that all your requirements — undergraduate, majors/minors, and optional studies are completed by the end of your junior year.

 Follow the BA/BS-MAT Application Checklist to complete your application to the Graduate School of Arts and Sciences (GSAS).
 The application fee is waived and GREs are not required for Brandeis graduates.
 The deadline to submit a completed application is January 31.